feldera/feldera/docs/sql/types.md

   the `FLOAT` type, so we have decided to prohibit its use to avoid subtle bugs.

-- `INTERVAL` and `NULL` types are not supported in table schemas as field types.
-They are only used in expressions.
+- `INTERVAL` and `NULL` types are not supported in table schemas or user-defined types as field types.
+They can only used in expressions.

 ## Computations on nullable types